opeik/stikic.me/_posts/2019-12-13-backdash-store.md

 Our Web and Mobile Development assignment required us to create a storefront with a LAMP stack and no dependencies.
 We decided to develop a store that sells fighting game gear.
-It features a fully functional shop, user system.
+It features a shop, cart, user system, and product manager.
 Backdash fetches all store data from a persistent MySQL database.

 You can find the [source code here](https://github.com/opeik/backdash-store).